College basketball: NCAA tournament

 In 2016, the field did not expand, but the round numbers changed again.
 The first four games containing the last 8 teams is now referred to as the first four.
 Consequently, the first round does not start until the first four games are out of the way and the field is narrowed to 64 teams.
 So after the first four games the first round starts instead of that being the second round.
 The Second is now when there are 32 teams left, the sweet sixteen is the third round, and so on.

 In 2020, for the first time in the NCAA's history, the tournament had to be canceled due to fears of the COVID-19 pandemic.
 This move was done largely out of fear of the virus spreading to players and watchers, with prior attempts to limit the spread without canceling by first choosing to limit attendees, and then canceling the tournament in its entirety.

 The cancellation of the tournament, due to the COVID-19 pandemic, led to a lot of uncertainty for the coaches, players, and NCAA as a whole.
 Many people were very disappointed and had wished it was just delayed, rather than completely being cancelled.
 Unfortunately, this pandemic really effected the seniors on the teams, considering their last season just got abruptly taken from them.
 The NCAA did consider granting waivers to the student athletes who participated in winter sports (including basketball) so that they could regain eligibility for the 2021 season.
 However, many of the seniors were projected to be picked in the NBA draft, so this led to the difficult decision of playing one more year with their college teammates or moving on to the big stage.

 In 2021, the tournament was able to take place, and the teams were so ready to be back.
 Baylor was the Men's 2021 NCAA Champions.
 In 2022, Kansas won the tournament, defeating North Carolina in the championship.
-For the women's league, the 2021 champions were Stanford, who defeated Arizona in a very close game.
+For the women's competition, the 2021 champions were Stanford, who defeated Arizona in a very close game.
 In 2022, the women's NCAA champions was South Carolina, defeating UConn in the championship.
+LSU's women and UConn's men were the 2023 national champions, defeating Iowa and San Diego State, respectively, in the championship games.